GENERAL PROVISIONS

 Erosion—The natural process by which the surface of the land is worn away by water, wind or chemical action.

-(i) A county, city, borough, town, township, school district, institution or authority created by any one or more of the foregoing.
+Municipality—A county, city, borough, town, township, school district, institution or authority or another public body created by or pursuant to State law.
+For purposes of this definition, town includes an incorporated town.

 Operator—A person who has one or more of the following: